Enalean/tuleap-documentation-en/languages/en/developer-guide/front-end/jest.rst

 Jest unit tests
 ===============

-`Jest <https://jestjs.io/>`_ is Javascript testing framework to write down our JavaScript unit tests.
+`Jest <https://jestjs.io/>`_ is the Javascript testing framework to write down our JavaScript unit tests.

 You must provide some unit tests for any front-end development.